tombenner/nui/README.md

 ### Creating Custom Themes

-Because all of the style rules are contained in NUISettings.plist, it's easy to create an NUI theme that can be reused in other projects.
+Because all of the style rules are contained in NUIStyle.nss, it's easy to create an NUI theme that can be reused in other projects.
 If you make one you like, let me know, and I'll likely be very happy to include it in this repo.

 Style Classes
 -------------